-Non-operating items primarily consist of GGRT and WTB designations from the State legislature, which are reported as appropriations.
-Transfers to the State consist of excess distributions and reversions of prior-year appropriated revenue.
+Non-operating items consist of appropriations for GGRT revenue and Water Trust Fund legislated designations.
+Grant revenue and transfers to and from the State consist of excess distributions and reversions of prior-year appropriated revenue.

-Grant revenue and transfers from the State are restricted for specific uses and are recognized when the related costs are incurred.
+Revenues from grants that are restricted for specific uses are recognized as revenues and as receivables when the related costs are incurred.
 When restricted resources meet the criteria to be available for use and unrestricted resources are also available, NMFA uses restricted resources first.
 Expenses are recorded when they are incurred.
 Expenses charged to federal programs are recorded utilizing the cost principles prescribed or permitted by the various funding sources.